marorcas/job-resourcing/README.md

 - Implemented job controller and service
 - Created a test for creating a job
 - Created function to create a job

+### 16/10/2024

+- Created a CreateTempDTO
+- Created a test for creating a temp
+- Implemented temp controller and service
+- Created function to create a temp